 Antibiotics were one of the 20th century’s great medical breakthroughs and have saved countless lives, if their effect is neutralized due to a lack of innovation the consequences surely could be catastrophic with what are now easily treated routine infections becoming debilitating or possibly fatal.

 Part of the problem is the permissive use of antibiotics, especially for things like the common cold where the drugs don’t even make a difference anyway and further the mutation of bacteria resistant to them.
 But the major deficit exists within the pharmaceutical industry which has been infected with a Neoliberal mentality concerning bureaucracy and patent trolling.
 The lack of innovation in the space comes from quarterly profit obsessions and a litigious attitude towards experimentation.
-The catastrophe already happened now we have to about the aftermath.
+The catastrophe already happened; now we have to worry about the aftermath.